MND Australia

 Equipment, assistive technology & home modifications

-• general mobility – e.g. walking, arm movement, getting in and out of bed
+• mobility – e.g. walking, arm movement, getting in and out of bed

 • bathing